SatelCreative/satel-python-poetry-ci-docgen/README.md

-# Satel Python Poetry Continous-Integration Document Generation
+# Satel Python Poetry Continous Integration and Document Generation

 This centralized GitHub action runs tests on a python app using poetry